stpch/light-dark-new-tab-redirect/README.md

-# new-tab-color-redirect
+# light-dark-new-tab-redirect

-Chrome extension that redirects new tabs to a custom URL with a configurable background color (light, dark, system or custom).
+Chrome extension that redirects new tabs to a custom URL with support for light/dark mode.